mkalwajih/Muhasebpro1/analysis_results.md

 warning • Unnecessary cast • lib/features/general_ledger/presentation/pages/journal_vouchers_screen.dart:85:53 • unnecessary_cast
 warning • Unnecessary cast • lib/features/general_ledger/presentation/pages/journal_vouchers_screen.dart:89:60 • unnecessary_cast
-warning • Unnecessary cast • lib/features/general_ledger/presentation/pages/payment_vouchers_screen.dart:85:53 • unnecessary_cast
-warning • Unnecessary cast • lib/features/general_ledger/presentation/pages/receipt_vouchers_screen.dart:85:53 • unnecessary_cast
-warning • Unnecessary cast • lib/features/general_ledger/presentation/pages/receipt_vouchers_screen.dart:89:60 • unnecessary_cast
-   info • 'withOpacity' is deprecated and shouldn't be used.
-Use .withValues() to avoid precision loss • lib/features/general_ledger/presentation/widgets/cash_bank/bank_reconciliation_tab.dart:377:28 • deprecated_member_use warning • The value of the local variable 'theme' isn't used • lib/features/general_ledger/presentation/widgets/cash_bank/bank_statements_tab.dart:128:11 • unused_local_variable info • 'value' is deprecated and shouldn't be used.
+   info • 'value' is deprecated and shouldn't be used.
 Use initialValue instead.
 This will set the initial value for the form field.
-This feature was deprecated after v3.33.0-1.0.pre • lib/features/general_ledger/presentation/widgets/cash_bank/bank_statements_tab.dart:142:23 • deprecated_member_use info • 'surfaceVariant' is deprecated and shouldn't be used.
-Use surfaceContainerHighest instead.
-This feature was deprecated after v3.18.0-0.1.pre • lib/features/general_ledger/presentation/widgets/cash_bank/bank_statements_tab.dart:305:46 • deprecated_member_use info • 'withOpacity' is deprecated and shouldn't be used.
-Use .withValues() to avoid precision loss • lib/features/general_ledger/presentation/widgets/cash_bank/bank_statements_tab.dart:305:61 • deprecated_member_use info • 'surfaceVariant' is deprecated and shouldn't be used.
-Use surfaceContainerHighest instead.
-This feature was deprecated after v3.18.0-0.1.pre • lib/features/general_ledger/presentation/widgets/cash_bank/bank_statements_tab.dart:483:31 • deprecated_member_use info • 'value' is deprecated and shouldn't be used.
+This feature was deprecated after v3.33.0-1.0.pre • lib/features/general_ledger/presentation/widgets/cash_bank/bank_statements_tab.dart:142:23 • deprecated_member_use info • 'withOpacity' is deprecated and shouldn't be used.
+Use .withValues() to avoid precision loss • lib/features/general_ledger/presentation/widgets/cash_bank/bank_statements_tab.dart:302:70 • deprecated_member_use info • 'value' is deprecated and shouldn't be used.
 Use initialValue instead.
 This will set the initial value for the form field.
 This feature was deprecated after v3.33.0-1.0.pre • lib/features/general_ledger/presentation/widgets/cash_bank/cash_deposits_tab.dart:68:19 • deprecated_member_use info • 'withOpacity' is deprecated and shouldn't be used.
 Use .withValues() to avoid precision loss • lib/features/general_ledger/presentation/widgets/description_coding_list_item.dart:29:56 • deprecated_member_use info • 'withOpacity' is deprecated and shouldn't be used.
 Use .withValues() to avoid precision loss • lib/features/general_ledger/presentation/widgets/description_coding_list_item.dart:56:52 • deprecated_member_use